 Palliative Endoscopic Management

 Once a patient has advanced disease not amenable to curative therapy, the shift of care turns towards palliative management.
-The role of endoscopy in palliative care is generally the improvement of symptoms, especially dysphagia.
+The role of endoscopy in palliative care is generally the improvement of symptoms especially dysphagia.
 As patients focus more on end of life care, the need to ensure the ability to take oral contents becomes a matter of quality of life.
-The main components of endoscopic management in palliative care are dilation, debulking, and esophageal stent placement.
+The main components of endoscopic management in palliative care are dilation, debulking and esophageal stent placement.